alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

 It follows that for any given message, all entities that exist outside of the above-defined sets of participants will be "non-participants" in respect of that message.

+## Equality of Participation

+All participants **MUST** be peers who **MUST** have equal access to the PCASM of any message for which they have access; see "Integrity of Participation".

 ## Closure of Conversation

 The set of participants in a conversation **SHALL NOT** be increased except by the intentional